Why take Unconditional Presessional?

 As each student has individual needs it is your responsibility to research these areas thoroughly.
 We suggest that you investigate the UK banking options before arriving.
 Each bank has different requirements and it is your responsibility to research these before requesting a reference letter from the Presessional Office.

 Presessional lessons take place Monday to Friday for 4 hours per day, in either the morning or afternoon as per the timetable for your course (a total of 20 hours per week).
 You will be expected to do approximately 8-10 hours of self-study per week.
 This is likely to increase when you are preparing for your assessment.
 Please note, the university will not be open on Monday 28 August 2017, which is a national bank holiday.

 Extra course costs and materials

 You may be required to buy some art materials for the London Project at the end of the course.
-Students would typically spend around £30-£50 on materials for this project, but the cost may vary depending on your choice of medium.
+Students typically spend around £30-£50 on materials for this project, but the cost may vary depending on your choice of medium.

 During the course you will attend various class trips which will require you taking public transport at your own cost.
 Fare prices are available on the Transport for London website.

 We ask that all students bring a tablet or laptop computer for research and assignment work.

 Presessional is taught by experienced English language tutors.
-They all have a diploma or equivalent level ELT/TESOL qualification and some also have an MA in Linguistics and others an MA in the Visual Arts.
+They all have a diploma or equivalent level ELT/TESOL qualification and some also have an MA in Linguistics or Visual Arts.

-- You can only join Unconditional Presessional if you have an unconditional offer for a UAL main course starting in the academic year 2017/18.
+- You can only join Unconditional Presessional if you have an unconditional offer for a UAL main course starting in academic year 2018/19.
 We offer a separate Presessional course for students who need to improve their English level in order to meet the language requirement of their main course at UAL.
 Please see the Presessional for conditional offers page for further details.

 - You can only join Unconditional Presessional if you are a new student at UAL - students who are currently enrolled on a main course at UAL in academic year 2017/18 cannot join Unconditional Presessional.